Skip to main content

 5. Tie the season to the year ahead

 Season’s greetings often bridge the holidays and the New Year.
-Close with a wish that looks forward without turning the message into a resolution speech.
+Close with a wish that looks ahead without turning your message into a resolution speech.

 See the closing